thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/trip-animation-widget.md

 To start, let's [create a device](/docs/{{docsPrefix}}user-guide/ui/devices/).
 Telemetry will be collected from it.

-However, you can use any device that receives coordinates(longitude and latitude) telemetry in a realtime.
+However, you can use any device that receives coordinates (longitude and latitude) telemetry in a realtime.
 Our device receives longitude, latitude and speed.
 Longitude and latitude are the key data for map visualization.

-#### Configuring rule chain
+#### Setting up rule chain

-For this tutorial, we created rule chain with generator to emulate telemetry and visualize it on the dashboard.
+For this tutorial, we created rule chain with generator that emulates telemetry and visualizes it on the dashboard.
 To create a rule chain, you should:

 {% include images-gallery.html imageCollection="taw-rulenode" showListImageTitles="true" %}